sighack/sighack.github.io/_posts/2018-01-12-programmatically-creating-seamless-patterns.md

 lower-right corner of the middle tile is the point `(width, height)`.

-With that in mind, given any arbitrary point on our canvas `(x, y)`, we can easily determine its location on the other eight tiles, as shown by the pink coordinates in the image above.
+With that in mind, given any arbitrary point on our canvas `(x, y)`, we can easily locate it within the other eight tiles using the canvas' `width` and `height`, as shown by the pink coordinates in the image above.

 So for example, to draw a circle seamlessly, we simply draw it using a custom